 I made four.
 Use this amount of custard for 3 if you like them very custardy.

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)

 For the custard

 - 2 large eggs

 - Generously butter 4 ramekins.
 Preheat the oven to 180C.

-- Use a round cutter to stamp out circles from the bread.
+- Use a round cutter to stamp out circles from slices of the bread.
 You will need 8 circles in total.

 - Butter four of the bread circles, and spread Nutella on the other four.
 Place a Nutella-ed bread circle into each ramekin (Nutella side up), then place a buttered circle on top (butter side up).